michaelnetter/thoughts/Decentralized_Privacy_Friendly_Notifications.md

 At first, a publisher must register with the contract.
 In this step, his blockchain account address is added to the list of publishers.
 Then the publisher uses the contract to create a new channel.
 The channel is added to the list of channels and the publisher is registered as the owner of the channel.
 Users can also register with the contract and are then added to the list of users.
 This completes the registration.

 #### Publishing
-As today, a publisher creates new content on his blog or website.
+Today, a publisher creates new content on his blog or website.
 But instead of cross-posting it to centralized social media platforms, he creates a new message in his channel.
-The message should be in a structured format and contain only a link to the original content because storage on the blockchain is typically expensive.
+The message should be in a structured format and contain only a link to the original content.
+This is because storage on the blockchain is typically expensive.
 RSS could be leveraged for this.

 #### Subscribing
 Users may browse the list of existing channels to find publishers they are interested in.
 They may also directly subscribe on the publisher's website.
 Subscription means that they call a function of the contract to add their account address to a specific channel.